Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 <h1 align="center">Bruna Fernandes Physiotherapy</h1>

-This is BFF (Bruna Fernandes Physiotherpay a project website designed to be responsive and accessible for a range of devices, making it easy to navigate for the information the user is seeking in relation to Physiotherapy and other services.
+This is BFF (Bruna Fernandes Physiotherapy a project website designed to be responsive and accessible for a range of devices, making it easy to navigate for the information the user is seeking in relation to Physiotherapy and other services.

 [View the live project here.](https://elippsis007.github.io/bruna_fernandes_phsiotherapy_m2/)